bryophyta/cultural-evo-models/notes_on_combinations.md

 ---
 ## Notes

-[^1]: The classic work here is David Lewis, (1969) *Convention*, which draws on Thomas Shelling's (1960) *The Strategy of Conflict*.
+[^1]: The classic work here is David Lewis, (1969) *Convention*, which draws on Thomas Schelling's (1960) *The Strategy of Conflict*.
 There is a really excellent critique of Lewis's own positive account of convention in Ruth Millikan's (2005) 'Language Conventions Made Simple'.
 [^2]: The code I'm working on at the moment draws from the model in Kevin Zollman's (2005) 'Talking to Neighbors: The Evolution of Regional Meaning', but a similarly 'simple' learning algorithm is also found in Argiento et al. (2009) 'Learning to Signal: Analysis of a micro-level reinforcement model', which I've modelled [here](https://github.com/bryophyta/social-learning-models/blob/main/signal_learning_game.ipynb).
 [^3]: The list format makes it easy to assign a strategy to an agent, e.g. `agent.signallingStrategy = signallingStrategies[0]`.
 Storing the strategies themselves as dictionaries then makes it easy to look up an agent's response to a given state of the world: if the world is in state `1`, the agent's signalling action will be `agent.signallingStrategy['1']`, i.e. `A`.
 [^4]: The combinations we're generating here are to fill in the 'values' of the key-value pairs in the strategy dictionaries.
 The keys are just repeated, so once we've got the arrays of values we can 'zip' each of them with the list of keys using a helper function.